waylybaye/hyperapp-squid/README.md

 # hyperapp-squid

 squid proxy
 ========================

-:warning: If you want to customize squid.conf PLEASE ADD TO the ENDING of the file.
+:warning: :warning: :warning: If you want to customize squid.conf, PLEASE ADD TO the ENDING of the file.

 A simple (and fragile) Dockerfile for launching an authenticated squid proxy.